AlexFitFlow/E_Commerce/README.md

     * A CSS framework that provides a set of pre-designed UI components and styles that can be easily customized and used in web applications.
 Bootstrap is used to enhance the design aspect of the website, making it easier to create a visually appealing and user-friendly experience.
 * [MaterialUI](https://mui.com)
-    * a popular React-based framework for building user interfaces with a material design look and feel, offering pre-designed and customizable components following Google's guidelines.
+    * A popular React-based framework for building user interfaces with a material design look and feel, offering pre-designed and customizable components following Google's guidelines.
 MaterialUI is used to enhance the design aspect of the website, making it easier to create a visually appealing and user-friendly experience.
 * [Axios](https://axios-http.com/)